sendMusic

 As a result, we get a bot that, when entering a command, sends tracks from the local directory

-Go to of saving files to the local directory
+Back to Lesson 3 of sending photos from the local directory Go to Lesson 5 of saving files to the local directory